ciel-lang/CIEL/docs/repl.md

 ### Shell commands in Slime and limitations

-The "!" shell pass-through is available by default in CIEL's REPL, not in the CIEL-USER package.
-To enable it yourself, do:
+The "!" shell pass-through is not enabled by default.
+You can enable both in the terminal REPL and in Slime:

       CIEL-USER> (enable-shell-passthrough)